IanLuites/httpx/README.md

 * `HTTPX.Auth` now applies to a `HTTPX.Request` and not a tuple.
 * `HTTPX.Auth` now returns a [modified] `HTTPX.Request` and not a list of headers.
+* SSL certificates are now verified by default.
+Use `config :httpx, ssl_verify: false` to disable verification.

 Optimizations: